Couch: Against MSU, Jalen Hayes proves himself but misses opportunity

 If only Jalen Hayes wasn’t from Lansing.
 If only he didn’t let his emotions overtake him.
 That’s not usually Hayes’ style.
 Oakland coach Greg Kampe hadn’t seen it from him before.

 Hayes scored 11 points over 12 minutes and picked up five fouls.
 His fault entirely.
 He was both brilliant and careless.
 The best description of his night: brief.
 Three of the five fouls were obvious calls.
 Three of them were dumb and avoidable.
-Hayes deserved some level of culpability with all five, replays showed.
+Hayes deserved some level of culpability for all five, replays showed.
 In a game marred by 54 fouls, Hayes’ five had nothing to do with poor officiating.

 “It was really frustrating, not being able to help my guys on the court,” said Hayes, a 6-foot-7 redshirt junior power forward out of Lansing Sexton High School.
 “It impacted the game obviously.
 I’m a big part of the offense.”